 The other Strategic Professional exams are all of three hours and 15 minutes duration.
-All contain two sections and all questions are compulsory.
+All contain two Sections and all questions are compulsory.
 These exams all contain four professional marks.

-From March 2020, Strategic Professional exams will become available by computer based examination.
+For September and December 2019 sessions, all Strategic Professional exams will be assessed by paper based examination.
+From March 2020, these exams will become available by computer based examination.
 More detail regarding what is available in your market will be on the ACCA global website.